Dalilah Sappenfield

-Dalilah Sappenfield is an American figure skating coach and choreographer who specializes in pair skating.
-She has worked as a coach since 1993 and is the 2008 USFSA/PSA Coach of the Year, an award she won after her pair teams won the gold medals at the novice, junior, and senior levels at the 2008 U.S. Figure Skating Championships.
-Her pair Alexa Scimeca Knierim & Chris Knierim qualified to the 2018 Winter Olympics.
+Dalilah Sappenfield is an American former figure skating coach and choreographer who specialized in pair skating.
+She started working as a coach in 1993, and was named the 2008 USFSA/PSA Coach of the Year, after her pair teams won the gold medals at the novice, junior, and senior levels at the 2008 U.S. Figure Skating Championships.
+Her pair Alexa Scimeca Knierim and Chris Knierim competed at the 2018 Winter Olympics.
 She is the adoptive mother of Laureano Ibarra, and he and his first partner were her first pair team.

+In May 2024, Sappenfield was permanently banned by the United States Center for SafeSport for physical and emotional misconduct, retaliation, abuse of process, and failure to report a potential SafeSport violation.

+Early life

+Sappenfield was born in Miami, Florida, to Cuban parents.
+She was the fifth of 10 children.
+She described it as "a strict, Hispanic family" with "a lot of discipline."